 - For complaints regarding grades follow the San Bernardino Valley College policies

-found on pages 27 and 30 of the SBVC catalog.
+found in the SBVC catalog.
 For other complaints follow the "Student Grievance and Due Process" section of

 the SBVC catalog.